-- After you create node pools, you can deploy and manage different types of nodes in
+- After you create node pools, you can deploy and manage different types of node in

-- You can create multiple node pools in a cluster and add nodes that run different types of operating systems to these node pools.
+- You can create multiple node pools in a cluster and add nodes that run different operating systems to these node pools.
 The supported operating systems are CentOS, Windows, and AliyunLinux.

 - You can create node pools of different container runtimes in a cluster.
 Sandboxed-Container and Docker are supported.

-- You can create node pools that adopt different billing methods in a cluster.
+- You can create node pools that use different billing methods in a cluster.
 Supported billing methods are pay-as-you-go, subscription, and pay-by-preemptible-instance.

-- You can configure different scaling rules for node pools in a cluster.
+- You can enable auto scaling for multiple node pools in a cluster.

 - Nodes in different node pools can use different configurations.